From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

-East Asia refers to the area at the far eastern regions of Asia and has been regarded as one of the earliest cradles of civilization especially the Chinese civilization.
+East Asia refers to the area in the far eastern regions of Asia and has been regarded as one of the earliest cradles of civilization, especially the Chinese civilization.
 Some of the civilizations that made it through time until the present day are the Japanese and the Korean civilizations.
-Other civilizations have merged into the neighboring ones through time.
+Other civilizations have merged into neighbouring ones through time.
 East Asian countries are home to about 1.7 billion people.

 People’s Republic of China is the world’s most populated country with more than 1.4 billion people.
 The Chinese civilization is one of the world’s first civilizations and has been a world economic power from the 1st to the 19th century.
 The Chinese monarchy collapsed in 1912 and the country is a unitary one-party socialist republic.
 China’s capital is Beijing and its largest city is Shanghai.